lynnfaraday/aresmush.com/tutorials/code/database.md

 `with_a_character` will do the stuff in-between the `do` and the `end` if the character was found, using the variable `model` for the character it found.
 If the character was not found, it will emit the appropriate error message to the client.

 There's a similar helpers for `with_something_visible` and `with_online_chars`.

+{% tip %}
+These versions are generally superior to the basic helpers because they take care of the error messages for you.
+{% endtip %}

 ## Callback Methods